A residence permit on grounds of au-pair placement is for an individual aged 18 to 25, who is interested in working as an au pair in Iceland.

 The Directorate of Immigration may request information about a host family, including information on financial assistance or other assistance by the social services of the relevant municipality, as well as information about a criminal record, both in Iceland and abroad, if the Directorate of Immigration deems there is a reason to do so.

-The applicant and the host family must complete a written contract using the form issued by the Directorate of Immigration.
-The contract must be submitted to the Directorate of Immigration.
+The applicant and the host family must complete a written contract issued by the Directorate of Immigration.

 Both the au pair and the host family may terminate the contract on grounds of default by one party or on grounds of other serious circumstances, for example illness that affects the au pair or the host family.
 If either the au pair or the host family terminates the contract before the placement period is over, the contract shall be terminated in writing and both parties shall notify the Directorate of Immigration of this by submitting a special form.
 The termination of an placement contract takes effect when it has been made known to the other contractual party.
 The Directorate of Immigration issues a termination sheet.
 The Directorate of Immigration may request the police to visit the home of the host family and to examine the circumstances of the au pair.